carstingaxion/wp-cloudmade-maps/readme.txt

 = roadmap =
 * update the help-section inside the help-tab
+* upgrading to CloudMades new "leaflet" library, when it supports the cloudmade style-ID for different map styles
 * give the ability to define horizontal- and vertical-anchor for larger Marker Icons
 * add an option to decide, whether to output xhtml or html markup
 * add geo:RSS markup to feeds